Association football card: Modern era

 In the United Kingdom trading cards had been popular for many years but really boomed after England's 1966 World Cup victory.
-The leading manufacturer was a company called FKS Publishers which was probably a subsidiary of a Spanish printing company called FHER from Bilbao.
+The leading manufacturer was a company called FKS Publishers which was probably a subsidiary of the Spanish printing company FHER of Bilbao.
 FKS produced football stickers and associated paraphernalia from 1966 till 1982.

 Asian manufacturers include Futera, a United Arab Emirates company established in 1989 that got licenses of some of the most notable English clubs.

 In May 2006, Panini partnered with The Coca-Cola Company and Tokenzone to produce the first virtual sticker album for the 2006 World Cup.
 The album was viewable in at least 10 different languages, such as Portuguese, Dutch, English, French, German, Greek, Italian, Japanese, Korean and Spanish.
 For the 2014 World Cup, three million FIFA.com users took part in the Panini Digital Sticker Album contest.
 Panini developed an app for the 2018 World Cup where fans could collect and swap virtual stickers.
 Five million people gathered digital stickers for the 2018 World Cup.

 During the 2018 World Cup, Panini produced an average of 8 and 10 million card packages per day.
 In 2018, Panini signed a deal with English Premier League to produce cards under license since the 2019–20 season.

 Manufacturing companies

 Past

-Most of the past producers companies are defunct of have left the trading card business, they were:
+Most of the past producers companies are defunct or have left the trading card business, they were: